Netcentric/accesscontroltool/docs/Configuration.md

 <img src="images/configuration-file-structure.png">

 Every configuration file comprises a group section where groups and their membership to other groups get defined and a ACE section where all ACEs in the repository regarding these groups get defined.
-These ACE definitions are again written under the respective group id.
-The group of an ACE definition in each configuration file has to match a group which is also defined in the same file.
-Groups which are contained in the isMemberOf property within a group definition have either to be defined in another configuration file or already be installed in the system on which the installation takes place.
+The principal name of an ACE definition in each configuration file has to match a group id which is also defined in the same file.
+Groups which are contained in the `isMemberOf` property within a group definition have either to be defined in another configuration file or already be installed in the system on which the installation takes place.

 ## Configuration of groups

-Groups are specified in the **group_config** A group record in the configuration file starts with the principal id followed by some indented data records containing properties like name/description and group membership:
+Groups are specified in the **group_config**.
+A group record in the configuration file starts with the group id followed by some indented data records containing properties like name/description and group membership.
+The groups created through the AC Tool always have a principal name equal to the given group id:

 property | comment | required
 --- | --- | ---